Filtering Individual Voices to Curate Your News

 Some parts of the future of news aren't so obvious.

 I might have bitten off too much with this topic.
 The investment opportunity for capital is highly uncertain.
 There's always a place for SaaS products that serve a particular need.
-But the future business model of the news?
+But what is the future business model of the news?
 Is it much different?
 I'm not sure.
-Here is a couple of hypotheses.
-I'd love to hear from you.
+Here are a couple of hypotheses.

 More writers, researchers, and creatives will go independent and set up paid channels for their work, and many others may remain at the large media companies that offer a strong brand, decent pay, and prestige.